dongdong93/dongdong93.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a 3rd-year Ph.D. student majored in Computer Science with the University of Adelaide, under the supervision of [Prof. Chunhua Shen](https://cshen.github.io/).
+I will graduate in 2022.
 My research focuses on computer vision with its application on image editing, such as image matting, human matting, denoising.

 Education
 ======